weewx/weewx/docs/usersguide/weewx-config-file/general.md

 #### ==debug==

-Set to 1 to have the program perform extra debug checks, as well as emit extra information in the log file.
+Set to `1` to have the program perform extra debug checks, as well as emit extra information in the log file.
 This is strongly recommended if you are having trouble.
-Otherwise, set to 0.
-Default is 0 (no debug).
+Set to `2` for even more information.
+Otherwise, set to `0`.
+Default is `0` (no debug).

 #### WEEWX_ROOT